Beta stage: building and testing the service

 The team you need in Beta stage

-You might need to bring in different roles and capability during Beta, including:
+You might need to bring in different roles and capability during Beta, including (but not limited to):

 - web operations expert

 - ethical hacker

 At the start of Beta stage, you take the prototype you agreed on at the end of Alpha stage and build a minimum viable product.
 You will release this service as a private Beta.